trychlos/pwix-orderable-stack/README.md

 - `IOrderableStackLast()`

-    Returns the topmost object of the stack in the semantic order first, and the standard LIFO order then, as provided by `Stack.IOrderable` interface.
+    Returns the topmost object of the stack in the semantic order as provided by `Stack.IOrderable` interface first, and the standard LIFO order then.

+The implementator MUST also implement the `Stack.IStack` interface.
+This is notably the case if the implementor chooses to derive from `Stack.Stack` class.

-#### `Stack.IStack`
+##### `Stack.IStack`

 A very simple interface to manage a stack of objects.